withspectrum/spectrum/docs/backend/iris/README.md

 # `iris`: The web server

 Iris is a Node.js web server based on Express.js and GraphQL.
+It's also houses a websocket server for all of our subscription needs.

 ## Structure